asutton24/x16game/README.md

 To run the game, copy SPR0.BIN, all STGX.BIN files, and a.bin to the Commander X16 emulator directory (Or to a directory on the SD card, if on real hardware)

-Navigate to the directory on the X16, enter `LOAD A.BIN` and `RUN` to begin
+Navigate to the directory on the X16, enter `LOAD "A.BIN"` and `RUN` to begin

 ## Instructions